Is your model predicting the past?

 \section{Acknowledgments}

 We thank Rediet Abebe for insightful and formative interactions throughout the course of this work.
+We thank Juan C.~Perdomo for helpful discussions and feedback.
 We thank Ricardo Sandoval for providing us with code for the SIPP data and the associated prediction task. \textbf{MPK} is supported by the Miller Institute for Research in Basic Science and the Simons Collaboration on the Theory of Algorithmic Fairness.
 Authors listed alphabetically.